 …

 The CIR Bitmap field indicates which CIR taps are present in the Receive Report(s) field.
 A binary one indicates that the tap value is present in the Receive Report(s) field, while binary zero indicates the tap value is not present.

 The Receive Report(s) field shall have a Receive Report field for each pair of the receiver chain and segment.
 The number of the receive reports (N) included in the Receive Report(s) field is equal to the number of receiver chain times the number of segments.
 Multiple receive reports included in the Receive Report(s) field shall be arranged in the sequence of antenna ID first and the segment index second.
-For example, there are two Rx antennas and two segments, the Receive Report(s) field is formatted as shown in Figure xx.
+For example, when there are two Rx antennas and two segments, the Receive Report(s) field is formatted as shown in Figure xx.